ghostrider-05/patreon-api.ts/docs/guide/features/index.md

 ## Authorization

+The patreon API is only accessible by using Oauth.
 You can choose between two types of applications:

 - [Creator account](./oauth#creator-token)
 - [User Oauth](./oauth#user-oauth2)